top of page

 Same fish across U.S.?

-How can it be that the same species of fish exist across the U.S. when the natural water systems fish live in are not connected?
-According to the World Research SIMCenter, there are twelve major river basins in the United States.
+How can the same species of fish exist across the U.S. when the natural water systems fish live in are not connected?
+According to the World Research SIMCenter, the United States has twelve major river basins.
 None of these systems connect to each other.
 As far as fish are concerned, these basins might as well be on different planets.
-How, then, did a species of trout in Oregon get to a river in New Hampshire?
+How did a species of trout in Oregon get to a river in New Hampshire?

 The answer is vicariance and dispersion.
 Vicariance is when wide-scale geology or climate changes are severe enough to temporarily connect these basins, such as during wetter ages in Earth’s history or during the waning of ice ages.
 Dispersion is when outside influences relocate fish to another basin.
 Two examples are birds that unwittingly carry fish eggs across great distances, and human beings who stock lakes with fish.